AdelsteinJillTPF/wildlife-wrangler/README.md

 * Revised Jupyter Notebook document for designing and running queries.
 * More sophisticated logic for interpreting and approximating the geographic locations of records in accordance with Chapman and Wieczorek (2020).
 * Added option to helper function that creates shapefiles from output that enables user to generate a point, record footprint, or extract a random point from within each occurrence records' footprint.
+* Duplicated record with the smallest locational uncertainty is now kept (if user opts to drop duplicates) instead of the record with the highest individual count.

 ## Coming soon
 * Ability to interpret the shape georeference methods by using the Darwin Core attribute "footprintWKT"